 Southern Airways Express Airline Direct Program

 What is Epic’s Airline Direct Program?
 Imagine a flight training program that takes you from zero experience directly into an airline career in just 10 months.
 That is what we offer here at Epic.
-Flight train with us, then transition to a new career at Southern Airways Express or SkyWest Airlines.
+Flight train with us, then transition to a new career at Southern Airways Express after hitting 350 flight hours.
 This program is open to new flight students with zero aviation experience who will begin training with the Private Pilot course or Instrument course at Epic.
-During or after completing your Multi-Engine add-on, you can apply to the program and enroll in the Crew Resource Management (CRM) course.
+After completing your Commercial Single-Engine, you can apply to the program.

 What are the basic requirements to begin training at Epic?